 MAT 0123.
 BEGINNING ALGEBRA (Remedial course).
-A course in algebra to include operations with real numbers, linear equations, the coordinate system, linear inequalities, laws of exponents, operations with polynomials, and factoring.
+This course includes operations with real numbers, linear equations, the coordinate system, linear inequalities, laws of exponents, operations with polynomials, and factoring.
 (3 semester hours of institutional credit are awarded upon completion of this course.
 These hours will not be counted toward graduation.
 Must make a "C" or better to advance to MAT 1233.)

 MAT 1233.
 INTERMEDIATE ALGEBRA (Remedial course).
-The topics include linear equations and their graphs; inequalities and number line graphs; rational expressions; factoring; laws of exponents; radicals; polynomials.
+This course includes linear equations and their graphs; inequalities and number line graphs; rational expressions; factoring; laws of exponents; radicals; polynomials.
 (Three hours of institutional credit is awarded upon completion of this course.
 These hours will not be counted toward graduation.
 Must make a "C" or better to advance to MAT 1313.)
 Prerequisite: 16 or better on ACT MAT sub score.

 MAT 1313.
 COLLEGE ALGEBRA.
-This course includes inequalities; functions; linear and quadratic equations, circles, and their graphs; rational, radical, and higher-order equations; applications; polynomial and rational functions; logarithmic and exponential functions; systems of equations.
+This course includes the following topics with applications: inequalities; functions; linear and quadratic equations, and their graphs; rational, radical, and higher-order equations; polynomial and rational functions; logarithmic and exponential functions; systems of equations.
 Prerequisite: 19 or better on ACT MAT sub score or successful completion of MAT 1233 with a "C" or better.

 MAT 1323.
 TRIGONOMETRY.
 This course includes trigonometric functions and their graphs; trigonometric identities; trigonometric equations; radian measurement; solutions of right and oblique triangles; inverse trigonometric functions; applications.
 Prerequisite: 19 or better on ACT MAT sub score or successful completion of MAT 1313 with a "C" or better.

 MAT 1513.
-BUSINESS CALCULUS, I. A study of functions, limits, continuity, derivatives, and their applications to business and economics.
+BUSINESS CALCULUS, I. This course is a study of functions, limits, continuity, derivatives, and their applications to business and economics.
 Prerequisite: MAT 1313 College Algebra.

 MAT1611.
 Calculus I Lab.
-This course includes the investigation of the techniques studied in Calculus I through the use of the graphing calculator and/or computer.
+This course includes the investigation of the techniques studied in Calculus I through the use of technology.

 MAT 1613.
-CALCULUS I. This course includes the following topics: limits; continuity; the definition of the derivative; differentiation; applications and anti-derivatives and the investigation of these techniques through the use of computers and graphing calculators.
+CALCULUS I. This course includes the following topics: limits; continuity; the definition of the derivative; differentiation; and applications.
 Prerequisite: 19 or better on ACT MAT sub score or successful completion of MAT 1313 with a "C" or better.

 MAT1621.
 Calculus II Lab.
-This course includes the investigation of the techniques studied in Calculus II through the use of the graphing calculator and/or computer.
+This course includes the investigation of the techniques studied in Calculus II through the use of technology.

 MAT 1623.
 CALCULUS II.
-This course includes the following topics: the definite integral; differentiation and integration of transcendental functions, techniques of integration; applications and the investigation of these techniques through the use of computers and graphing calculators.
+This course includes the following topics: antiderivatives, the definite integral; indefinite integrals, techniques of integration and applications.
 Prerequisite: MAT 1613 Calculus I with a "C" or better.

 MAT 1723.
 THE REAL NUMBER SYSTEM.
-Designed for elementary and special education majors, this course includes set theory, numeration systems, foundations of number theory, and properties and operations of real numbers.
+This course is designed for elementary and special education majors.
+Topics includes set theory, numeration systems, foundations of number theory, and properties and operations of real numbers.
 Prerequisite: MAT 1313 College Algebra.

 MAT 1733.
 GEOMETRY, MEASUREMENT AND PROBABILITY.
-Designed for elementary and special education majors, this course includes geometric definitions, shapes, and formulas; linear and angular measurements; unit conversions, statistics and probability.
+This course is designed for elementary and special education majors.
+Topics includes geometric definitions, shapes, and formulas; linear and angular measurements; unit conversions, statistics and probability.
 Prerequisite: MAT 1313 College Algebra & MAT 1723 Real Number System.

 MAT 1743.
 PROBLEM SOLVING WITH REAL NUMBERS.
-Designed for elementary and special education majors, this course includes logic, applications of real numbers, probability, and statistics.
+This course is designed for elementary and special education majors.
+Topics includes logic, applications of real numbers, probability, and statistics.
 Prerequisite: MAT 1313 College Algebra & MAT 1723 Real Number Systems.

-MAT 2113 INTRODUCTION TO LINEAR ALGEBRA.
+MAT 2113.
+INTRODUCTION TO LINEAR ALGEBRA.
 This course includes the following topics: systems of linear equations; matrices; determinants; vector spaces; orthogonality; linear transformations; applications; eigenvalues and eigenvectors.
 Prerequisite: MAT 1623 Calculus II with a "C" or better.

 MAT 2323.
 STATISTICS.
-Introduction to statistical methods of describing, summarizing, comparing, and interpreting data to include probability distributions, sampling, estimation, confidence intervals, and hypothesis testing.
+This course is an introduction to statistical methods of describing, summarizing, comparing, and interpreting data to include probability distributions, sampling, estimation, confidence intervals, and hypothesis testing.
 Prerequisite: MAT 1313 College Algebra.

 MAT 2613.
 CALCULUS III.
-This course includes the following topics: analytical geometry; parametric equations; polar coordinates; improper integrals, infinite series; vectors and geometry of space.
+This course includes the following topics: analytical geometry; parametric equations; polar coordinates; improper integrals, infinite sequences and series; Taylor polynomial, vectors and geometry of space.
 Prerequisite: MAT 1623 Calculus II with a "C" or better.